Layer_3 (7)

 Ep 93: (GH) Heaven is a Place on Earth

 The guys head into the Greenhouse to explore modern ideas about Heaven versus the biblical concept of the New Heaven and the New Earth.
-They share how their personal stories impacted their view of the afterlife, how those ideas have adapted and changed in recent years, and how they affect their journey to become more like Jesus.
-Then they wrestle with how and why Splitters and Joiners disagree on the impact of the Kingdom on creation and culture today, and what that means for the everyday follower of Jesus in everyday life.
+They share how their personal stories have shaped their views of the afterlife, how those ideas have changed in recent years, and how they affect their journey toward becoming more like Jesus.

 Check out the Episode »